anukchat/mlguide/_sources/content/resources/readings/articles.md

-# Industry Readings
+# Expert articles

-Awesome list of industry and research experts on Machine Learning and Generative AI.
+Awesome list of industry and research experts articles on Machine Learning and Generative AI.

 ```{note}
 This section is coming soon